Mepenzolate (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Decreased sweating, feeling overheated, skin that is red or hot, or having a fever.
+- Decreased sweating, feeling overheated, skin that is red or hot, or a fever

 If you notice other side effects that you think are caused by this medicine, tell your doctor